keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

         link="./assets/services-view-payload.png"
         caption="Event Payload"
         width="50%">}}

 * If you configured some remediations and one of them is currently running, the affected service, deployment and stage is indicated.
-You can also see, which type of remediation is being executed and view its configuration and sequence execution.
+You can also see which type of remediation is being executed and view its configuration and sequence execution.

     {{< popup_image